 The QMCPACK Spack package inherits the limitations of the underlying Spack infrastructure and its dependencies.
 The main limitation is that installation can fail when building a dependency such as HDF5, MPICH, etc. For spack install qmcpack to succeed, it is very important to leverage preinstalled packages on your computer or supercomputer.
 The other frequently encountered challenge is that the compiler configuration is nonintuitive.
 This is especially the case with the Intel compiler.
-If you encounter any difficulties, we recommend testing the Spack compiler configuration on a simpler packages, e.g. HDF5.
+If you encounter any difficulties, we recommend testing the Spack compiler configuration on a simpler package, e.g. HDF5.

-Here are some additional limitations of the QMCPACK Spack package that will be resolved in future releases:
+Here are some additional limitations that new users should be aware of: